 This blog is the story of our nomadic retirement.
 Everything from selling our things to learning new skills to meeting new friends to juggling family to redefining home.

 When people ask me what my blog is about, I usually say it’s the intersection of travel and mid-life crisis.

 It rambles.
-But I also hope it makes a point.
+Yet I hope it makes a point.

 But more than anything, I hope this blog helps you realize that your dreams can come true.
-Life can be different.
-Unconventional Small and big.
+Life can be different: Unconventional.
+Simultaneously small and big.
 Cheap and rich.

 Whatever your dreams, I hope you chase them.
 I’m glad you found me.
 Please follow along.